velmie/x/envx/README.md

 Available options:

 - `WithPrefix(prefix)`: Add a prefix to all environment variable names
+  - The prefix is only automatically applied to the first name in the list of names
+  - The prefix is not applied to names in single quotes: `env:"'EXACT_NAME'"`
 - `WithPrefixFallback(enable)`: If enabled, falls back to non-prefixed names when prefixed ones are not set
 - `WithFallbackPrefix(prefix)`: Adds a secondary prefix for fallback when the primary prefix doesn't match
+  - This is applied to all fallback names (names after the first one) when `WithPrefixFallback` is enabled
 - `WithTagParser(parser)`: Use a custom tag parser
 - `WithCustomValidator(name, validator)`: Add a custom validation directive
 - `WithTypeHandler(type, handler)`: Register a handler for a specific type